The list below includes some of the current and recent projects involving staff based at ITSEE, including collaborations with other institutions.

 The Greek New Testament Editio Critica Maior

 ITSEE is home to a critical edition of the Gospel according to John, prepared by members of the International Greek New Testament Project and the Institut für Neutestamentliche Textforschung (INTF) in Germany.
 This has included formal collaboration on the development of digital tools to create the edition.
-The production of the ECM of the Pauline Epistles is also overseen by Professor Hugh Houghton, Director of ITSEE, who is working with teams in the USA, Greece and Germany (as well as Birmingham!) on this major new edition.
+The production of the ECM of the Pauline Epistles is overseen by Professor Hugh Houghton, Director of ITSEE, who is working with teams in the USA, Greece, Germany and Belgium (as well as Birmingham!) on this major new edition.

 The Estoria de Espanna Digital